Alternatively, fill out the form below and

 It also depends on your situation, such as where you live or the construction of your house.

-If you live on a farm, rodents could be coming a long way to enter your house.
-You could have
+However, if you live on a farm, rodents could be coming a long way to enter your house.

 The bait has a dehydrating effect on rodents.